Press Release for Monday, August 22, 2016

 Department of Public Relations

-Upsilon Pi Epsilon, the international honor society for the computing and information disciplines, awarded scholarships totaling $3,000 to two students in the School of Computing at the University of North Florida for leadership and excellence in the computing and information disciplines.
+Upsilon Pi Epsilon, the international honor society for the computing and information disciplines, awarded scholarships totaling $3,000 to two students in the School of Computing at the University of North Florida for academic excellence in the field of computing.

-UNF graduate student Spencer Southard, who is working on his master’s degree in computer science, and Thomas Petrocelli, a UNF senior majoring in information systems, were each awarded a UPE special recognition scholarship for $1,500.
+UNF graduate student Mahesh Kotapalli, who is working on his master’s degree in computer science, and Nadiia Semenchuk, a UNF senior majoring in computing and information systems, were each awarded a UPE Special Recognition Scholarship for $1,500.